rubyapi/rubyapi/README.md

 ## Running tests

-Tests are written with Minitest and can be executed with:
+The test suite can be executed with:

     $ ./bin/rake test

 ## Code Of Conduct

 Everyone interacting with the source code, issue trackers, chat rooms, and mailing lists is expected to follow the [Code Of Conduct](https://github.com/rubyapi/rubyapi/blob/master/CODE_OF_CONDUCT.md)
 ## License

 Ruby API is licensed under the [MIT license](https://github.com/rubyapi/rubyapi/blob/master/LICENSE.md).